|AFS Section Prizes|

 W.W.
 Newell Prize: For the best student essay on children's folklore.
 Annual deadline: September 30

 Opie Prize: Awarded approximately every two years to the author of the

 best recently published scholarly book on children's folklore.
 Next deadline: tba

 The Warren E. Roberts Prize: For the best undergraduate or graduate student paper on any aspect of folk art or material culture (broadly construed).
 Annual deadline: September 25

 Don Yoder Prize: For the best undergraduate or graduate student paper in folk belief or religious folklife.
 Annual deadline: September 15

 The Kara Nicole Bayless Prize: For the best paper by a graduate student on the current theme of the AFS annual meeting.
-Biannual deadline: September 25 in even-numbered yearsHistory and Folklore Section
+Biannual deadline: September 25 (even-numbered years)

 Wayland Hand Prize: For the best book combining history and folklore methods and topics.
-Biannual deadline: May 1 in even-numbered years
+Biannual deadline: June 1 (even-numbered years)

-Richard Reuss Prize: For a student paper on a subject dealing with the history of folklore studies.
-Biannual deadline: June 1 in odd-numbered years
+Richard Reuss Prize: For a student paper on a subject including historical approaches to the study of folklore and the history of folklore studies.
+Biannual deadline: June 1 (odd-numbered years)

 Raphael Patai Prize for Excellence in Jewish Folklore and Ethnography: For a publishable student paper, graduate or undergraduate, in the field of Jewish folklore or ethnography.
 Annual deadline: September 1